Final Exam Policy

 - Two exams in one day: Students with two in-class exams on the same day may submit an application to the Registrar to postpone one exam until the following day.

 - Three exams over two days: A student who has two in-class examinations on the same day and a single examination on the following day has the option of moving the second scheduled exam on the first day to the second day and moving the examination scheduled for the second day to the following day, resulting in an examination schedule of one examination per day in three successive days.

-A student who feels too sick to take an examination must report to University Health Service (UHS) prior to the scheduled examination time and email the Deputy Registrar, Justin T. Bronfeld.
-If UHS staff confirms to the Deputy Registrar that the student is incapable of taking the examination at the time, there are two possible outcomes:
+A student who feels too sick to take an examination should seek medical care and must immediately email the Deputy Registrar, Justin T. Bronfeld.
+There are two possible outcomes:

 - Short-term postponement: If the student recovers sufficiently, they may take the same examination within 24 hours of the originally scheduled time.
 The Deputy Registrar will notify the student of the new time and place of the rescheduled examination.

 Falling Ill during an in-class final exam